theashwinabraham/WiDS-Training-AI-to-play-games-using-Reinforcement-Learning/README.md

 # Winter of Data Science: Reinforcement Learning

-This is the code repository for the Winter of Data Science Project on playing games using Reinforcement Learning.
+This is the resources and code repository for the Winter of Data Science Project on playing games using Reinforcement Learning.

+## Resources

+We will mainly be following Sutton & Barto for the theoretical aspects of Reinforcement Learning and the book Grokking Reinforcement Learning by Miguel Morales for the implementation details.

 ## Tentative Schedule